nathansoussana/nathansoussana/README.md

 ### Hi 👋

 I'm Nathan.
-A front-end developer! 👨‍🎨
+A Zürich-based front-end developer passionate about building clean and beautiful web experiences.

 🎓 I graduated from Le Wagon's Web Development bootcamp in July 2023<br>
 🎓 At Le Wagon I built full-stack Rails apps, most notably [this one](https://github.com/nathansoussana/local-sports-club) which I led in a team of 5<br>